-Volkswagen Golf GTE engines, drive & performance
+Volkswagen Golf GTE performance, top speed & engine

 With GTI-like performance despite a little extra weight to carry around, the VW Golf GTE is a solid drive